Australian Government Body

 AUSTRAC supervision tends to focus on whether decisions are explainable and evidenced.
 Clear reasoning helps you defend your approach if a file is reviewed later.

-Common challenges
+Common Challenges

-Staff assume any official looking document is reliable
+• Assuming any official-looking document is reliable

 Key Takeaways and Final Notes